 |Grad Dental Insurance||2016 Fall||2016/09/30||$220.00|

-For those who do not want to do the arithmetic, that is $500 for 4 months.
+For those who do not want to do the arithmetic, that is $500 for four months.

-Remember that if your child is in school your health insurance plan covers both Health & Dental (if you are covered that is), so you really don’t need to pay this fee, and most universities will allow your child to opt out of the charges (which seem quite high to me).
+Remember that if your child is in school, your health insurance plan covers both Health & Dental (if you are covered, that is), so you do not need to pay this fee, and most universities will allow your child to opt-out of the charges (which seem pretty high to me).
 I have checked with our friends at LSM Insurance who think the fees are a little high, but not too bad.
-Another factor to take into consideration is that a lot of Health Plans have positive enrollment clauses (I am with SUN Life for health insurance and that is the case), where you must every year (after a child turns 19 I think) go to the Insurers web site (or send in a form) stating that your child is still at school, or the child loses their coverage under the plan.
+Another factor to take into consideration is that a lot of Health Plans have positive enrollment clauses (I am with SUN Life for health insurance, and that is the case), where you must every year (after a child turns 19, I think) go to the Insurers web site (or send in a form) stating that your child is still at school, or the child loses their coverage under the plan.

-How easy is it to opt-out of the health and dental in the university fees schedule ?
-At most schools, not as simple as you might think, and deciphering which fees are optional, and which are mandatory is a real quagmire of data.
+How easy is it to opt out of the health and dental in the university fees schedule?
+At most schools, it is not as simple as you might think, and deciphering which fees are optional and which are mandatory is an absolute quagmire of data.

-I remember folks opting out of fees when I was at University, but typically those were the folks that were paying their own way, and didn’t want to pay for things they weren’t going to use.
+I remember folks opting out of fees when I was at University, but typically those were the folks paying their way and did not want to pay for things they would not use.

-What are some other fees from Queens University ?
-These add up to almost 25% of the tuition bill we are paying (note that residence or living expenses are not here either).
-Still think you won’t need an RESP to help your kids go to University?
-I’d also like to remind those with younger kids that there is no legislation limiting the fee levels (tuition yes) or how much they can increase.
+What are some other fees from Queens University?
+These add up to almost 25% of our tuition bill (note that residence or living expenses are not here either).
+Still, think you won’t need an RESP to help your kids go to University?
+I’d also like to remind those with younger kids that no legislation limits the fee levels (tuition, yes) or how much they can increase.